Ezepue/Weather-App/README.md

 6. Open your browser and go to `http://127.0.0.1:5000/`

 ## API Key Configuration
-- This app requires an API key from WeatherAPO (or your preferred weather API).
+- This app requires an API key from WeatherAPI (or your preferred weather API).
 - Register on [WeatherAPI](https://www.weatherapi.com/) to get a free API key.
 - Store the API key in a `.env` file to keep it secure.